Conservatism Cognitive Bias – Why We Fear Change

 Established Brands Rely on the Conservatism Bias

-While that’s a good thing for established auto makers, it makes it tough for new brands to compete.
+While that’s a good thing for established automakers, it makes it tough for new brands to compete.
 Overcoming people’s tendency to stick with past choices can be an almost insurmountable problem.

 - New Brands and Products Can Appeal to New Audiences – South Korean automakers Hyundai and KIA faced huge challenges in entering the US auto market.
 Up against established companies, they had to attract customers with established brand preferences.By offering models at much lower price points, with more included features, and with warranties up to 10 years or 100,000 miles, they were able to overcome conservatism biases and begin growing their sales.
 Innovative designs and good reliability added to their success over time.

-- Selling Established Brands Can Ensure Success – A proven strategy for businesses is to take advantage of the conservatism bias and feature products that have long-established reputations and brand loyalty.
-However, competition can be fierce.
-By offering superior customer service, competitive pricing, and outstanding marketing, though, even small businesses can compete successfully in most market areas.
+- Selling Established Brands Can Ensure Success – Many businesses feature products that have long-established reputations and brand loyalty.
+Their success demonstrates the power of the conservatism bias.
+In any big box retail store, you will see the brands you are familiar with.
+Many home service companies only sell select name-brand products that customers are familiar with.However, competition can be fierce when everyone is selling the products from the same brands.
+By offering superior customer service, competitive pricing, and outstanding marketing, small businesses can compete successfully in most market areas.

 - Overcoming Conservatism Biases Is an Option – Where many businesses feature the most popular brands, offering secondary brands or new brands is an attractive alternative.
 As KIA and Hyundai demonstrated, success depends on comparing those brands to established ones in specific areas.
 Price, better warranties, fresh design concepts and other features can lure people away from the leaders.
 To succeed, focus on what makes your products and services stand apart from long-established offerings.Targeting potential customers who aren’t the focus of competitors is also effective.

 - Aim Marketing Efforts at Non-Conformists – In every product or service category, most businesses rely on marketing to the largest groups of potential clients and customers.
 However, there are plenty of people who take pride in not following the leader.
-Focus on a new, untapped group of consumers.Use neuromarketing strategies that speak directly to their non-conformity.
+Focus on a new, untapped group of consumers.Use Neuromarketing to create better experiences and promote non-conformity.
 Younger consumers and underserved groups are attractive targets.

 - Offer a Wide Range of Choices to More People – For many businesses, it’s possible to compete successfully by offering both established brands and new or less-known brands.
-By using a range of neuromarketing techniques, you can expand your potential client and customer base and provide products and services that have a broader reach.With effective marketing, you can succeed by both using and countering conservatism biases.
+Neuromarketing techniques can expand your potential client and customer base and promote products and services that have a broader reach.With effective marketing, you can succeed by both using and countering conservatism biases.